Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Methods Experiment Setup

 \subsection{Selecting models for evaluation and conducting experiments}

-We are interested in testing current state-of-the-art models that claim strong function, especially in reasoning, backed up by high scores shown on standardized benchmarks that are assumed to measure problem solving and reasoning capabilities.
+We are interested in testing state-of-the-art models that claim strong function, especially in generalization and reasoning, backed up by high scores shown on standardized benchmarks that are assumed to measure problem solving capabilities and specifically, generalization and reasoning.
 We therefore select models widely known and used in the ML community that also appear in the top rankings of the popular LLM leaderboards, like openLLM leaderboard by HuggingFace or ELO leaderboard by LMsys.
-All those models are listed in Suppl.
-Tab. \ref{tab:models_overview_mmlu_aiw}, together with the corresponding standardized benchmarks where they obtain strong scores.
-Whenever possible, we chose from the same family of models with various scales, ranging from small to large, in order to see how the capabilities to solve the posed task may vary with scale.
+We provide the overview of the selected models in Suppl.
+Tab. \ref{tab:aiw_models_overview} and list in Suppl.
+Tab. \ref{tab:bench_aiw} the corresponding standardized benchmarks where they obtain strong scores.
+Whenever possible, we were choosing models of various scales from the same family, ranging from small to large, in order to see how the capabilities to solve the posed task may vary with scale.